Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Static properties of VBV and BVB spinor excitations

 Thus, a natural choice for accessing the corresponding excited states is to consider an initial guess where vortices (bright solitons) are embedded in the $m_F=\pm 1$ hyperfine states and a bright soliton (vortex) occupies the $m_F=0$ component.
 It turns out that among these two, i.e. VBV and BVB, configurations only VBV excitations exist in the AF phase.
-Representative density profiles are illustrated as insets in Fig.~\ref{fig_1}$(\rm{a_2})-(\rm{a_4})$.
+Representative density profiles are illustrated as insets in Fig.~\ref{fig_1}$(\rm{a_1})-(\rm{a_3})$.
 We note in passing that for all vortex entities to be presented throughout we have verified that they are accompanied by the expected $2 \pi S$ phase winding (with $S$ denoting the vortex charge).
-These 3C stationary states exhibit polarizations $-1<P<1$ (see orange line in Fig.~\ref{fig_1}) and their interval of existence is provided in the last column of Table~\ref{table}.
-They are further found to deform upon a $q$ variation into highly localized vortices occupying the symmetric spin-components as $q$ decreases [Fig.~\ref{fig_1}$(\rm{a_5})-(\rm{a_6})$].
-These 2C vortices are characterized by $P=-1$ and they exist for all values of $q<-2.5$ that we have checked, see also second column of Table~\ref{table}.
+Recall that the polarization, $P = \int dx~dy~\big(\abs{\Psi_{0}}^2 - \abs{\Psi_{1}}^2 -\abs{\Psi_{-1}}^2\big)$, is a measure of population transfer phenomena.
+It obeys $-1 \leq P \leq 1$, when all three $m_F$ components (3C) are populated, but $P=1$ ($P=-1$) if only the $m_{F} =0$ ($m_{F}=\pm 1$) state(s) is (are) populated yielding a single (two) component, 1C (2C), configuration.
+The aforementioned 3C stationary states exhibit polarizations $-1<P<1$ (see orange line in Fig.~\ref{fig_1}) and their interval of existence is provided in the last column of Table I in Fig.~\ref{table}(b).
+VBV excitations are further found to deform upon a $q$ variation into highly localized vortices occupying the symmetric spin-components as $q$ decreases [Fig.~\ref{fig_1}$(\rm{a_4}), (\rm{a_5})$].
+These 2C vortices are indeed characterized by $P=-1$ and they exist for all values of $q<-2.5$ that we have checked, see also second column of Table I in Fig.~\ref{table}(b).
 Yet another deformation occurs for the VBV configurations but upon increasing $q$.
 In this case, each vortex core gradually becomes wider in order to effectively trap~\cite{pola2012vortex} the accompanying wider bright soliton of the $m_F=0$ spin-component.
-This alteration holds until the 1C GS of the PO phase is reached that is, in turn, characterized by $P=1$ (first column of Table~\ref{table}).
+This alteration holds until the 1C GS of the PO phase is reached that is, in turn, characterized by $P=1$ [first column of Table I in Fig.~\ref{table}(b)].
+Notice the abrupt jump of $P$ from $P\approx -0.48$, $q=-0.3$ to $P=1$, $q=-0.2$ [blue opaque ellipse in the $P$ curve of Fig.~\ref{fig_1}] that signals the abrupt population transfer to the $m_F=0$ 1C state [Fig.~\ref{fig_1}$(\rm{a_6})$].